Learning Intention: I can describe how animals are important in the lives of Aboriginal people.

 "Offerings / Offrandes is grounded in collaborative authorship.
 It pays homage to relational aesthetics.
 It welcomes the presentation and interpretation of practices rooted in different cultures.
 The installation is land-based.
 It establishes a connection to specific artists and their communities — both Indigenous and non-Indigenous — that inhabit this land."

-What does reconciliation mean to you?
+mean to you?
 What does reconciliation look like in the classroom?
-How will you make reconcilation part of your day to day life?
-How can we move forward in a postive way to build a new relationship, between Aboriginal and non-Aboriginal people, and hold each other up?
+How will you make reconciliation part of your day to day life?
+How can we move forward in a positive way to build a new relationship, between Aboriginal and non-Aboriginal people, and hold each other up?

 a variety of lessons, resources, book lesson, including a full inquiry set of lessons